 Bitumen is exposed to a wide range of load and weather conditions; however, it does not have good engineering properties, because it is soft in a hot environment and brittle in a cold weather.
 To prevent the occurrence of pavement distress, it is important to reinforced bitumen to improve its mechanical properties.
 Modified bitumen with additives to strengthen the mechanical properties of the bitumen has been practiced in many forms for over 150 years but there is a renewed interest.
-This resurgence in interest can primarily be attributed to the following factors [3,4]:
+This resurgence in interest can primarily be attributed to the following factors [3, 4].

-- (1) The increase demand on Hot Mix Asphalt (HMA) pavements.

-Traffic volume, and traffic loads, as well as tyre pressures have increased significantly in recent years causing premature rutting of HMA pavements. - (2) The new binder specifications recommended by Strategic Highway Research Program (SHRP) in March 1993 requires the bitumen binder to meet the stiffness requirements at high as well as low pavement service temperatures.
-Most base bitumen does not meet these requirements in the regions with extreme climatic conditions and, therefore, modification is needed.
+(1) The increase demand on HMA pavements.
+Traffic volume, and traffic loads, as well as tyre pressures have increased significantly in recent years causing premature rutting of HMA pavements.

-- (3) The environmental and economic pressure to dispose of some waste materials and industrial by products as additive in HMA. - (4) Public agencies willingness to pay a higher first cost for pavements with a longer service life or which will reduce the risk of premature distress (failure).
+- (2) The new binder specifications recommended by Strategic Highway Research Program (SHRP) in March 1993 requires the bitumen binder to meet the stiffness requirements at high as well as low pavement service temperatures.
+Most base bitumen does not meet these requirements in the regions with extreme climatic conditions and, therefore, modification is needed. - (3) The environmental and economic pressure to dispose of some waste materials and industrial by products as additive in HMA. - (4) Public agencies willingness to pay a higher first cost for pavements with a longer service life or which will reduce the risk of premature distress (failure).

-1.3 The objectives of the research
+1.2 The Objective of the Research

 From the above descriptions it is obvious that bitumen should be modified in order to improve its rheological properties or in order to withstand to use in the several of different temperatures.
-For that purpose, this research has the following objectives:
+For that purpose, this research has the following objective:

-- 1. To investigate the feasibility of using Buton Natural Rock Asphalt as bitumen modifier. - 2.
-To formulate the mix between Buton Natural Rock Asphalt and bitumen that will result in a new binder with better physical and mechanical properties. - 3.
-To evaluate the use of Buton Natural Rock Asphalt -Modified Bitumen (BNRA-MB) as a binder in hot mix asphalt (HMA).
+- a.
+To investigate the feasibility of using bitumen with feldspar, - b.
+To formulate the mix between bitumen with feldspar that will result in a new binder with better physical and mechanical properties. - c.
+To evaluate the use of bitumen with feldspar as a binder in hot mix asphalt (HMA).

-1.4 Scope of the Study
+1.3 Scope of the Study

 To accomplish those objectives, this study started with a literature review of the information pertaining to the relationship of bitumen characteristics on some different temperatures conditions, and characteristics of the present modified bitumen, and also tests which have to be conducted to the modified bitumen.
-Based on the results of the literature review, a research design was developed involving preliminary research to find the appropriate modifier, in this study was BNRA, as well as an extensive laboratory testing and experiments (BNRA-MB) was then used as a binder of HMA.
-Various mix samples of Dense Graded, the type of HMA used in this research, using BNRA-MB as binder were prepared.
-Marshall and static Immarsion test on Dense Graded mixture will be conducted to evaluate performance.
-Data obtained from those test were analyzed and the conclusions as well as recommendations were made.
+Based on the results of the literature review, a research design was developed involving preliminary research to find the appropriate modifier, in this study was bitumen with feldspar, as well as an extensive laboratory testing and experiments.
+Bitumen with feldspar was then used as a binder of SMA.
+Various mix samples of SMA-14, the type of HMA used in this research, using bitumen with feldspar binder were prepared.
+Some tests on SMA-14 mixture to evaluate its performance were conducted by using Marshall Stability test.
+Data obtained from the test were analyzed and conclusions and recommendations were made.